apetri/IG_Pipeline/README.md

     make

 with the openMP flags on this time!
+For reference, the way you run Inspector_Gadget in planes generation mode is the following

+    mpirun -n <number_of_processors> ./Inspector_Gadget <arguments>

+where the arguments refer to the following

+    argv[1]: Number of different cosmological models to process (Warning: tested with 1 only, more cosmologies at once coming soon...) argv[2]: Number of processors per simulation (the argv[1]*argv[2]=<number_of _processors> is enforced) argv[3]: IG ini parameter file (see the Inspector_Gadget directory for a complete explanation of parameters) argv[4...4+argv[1]-1]: Cosmology identifiers (example Om0.260_Ol0.740_w-1.000_ns0.960_si0.800)

-Once you run this executable, this will ray trace through the potential planes produced in step 2 and produce the simulated 2D maps or galaxy catalogs that you need for your project.
+The code will run in this mode if the "mode" options in argv[3] is set to 2.
+Once you run this executable, and it completes, this will ray trace through the potential planes produced in step 2 and produce the simulated 2D maps or galaxy catalogs that you need for your project.